 - 3. Instructor Evaluation appendix L. Each student will receive a written evaluation from the Instructor to evaluate the student's professional and ethical issues in counseling in the context of the school setting.
 The student will also complete appendix L as a self-reflection and turn it into the Instructor. - 4.
 Students will produce and present two Case Studies with accompanying School Counseling Case Notes (DAP), two research articles pertaining to the presenting problem, and the Consent to Participate and Release Confidential Information Form.
 These need to be signed by the Site Supervisor.
 In the case study, you must include an observation of the student and a Student Support Plan complete with SMART goals.
 You must see the student for a minimum of 3 times.
 Appendices C and D. This assignment creates an opportunity for students to integrate important theoretical research and behavioral interventions to the treatment of the student's support plan and formulating diagnostic impressions through writing and maintaining clinic notes.
 Your report to the class will be on your overall general knowledge of your student, the student's problem behavior and the development of their support plan.
 Each case report should be a narrative and typed according to the format attached to this syllabus. - 5.
 Students will present one Videotaped Counseling Session for professorial and peer review, not to exceed 20 minutes.
 The Release of Confidential Information forms must accompany these videotaped sessions (Appendix C), as well as the Videotape Self-analysis form (Appendix F).
 Interpersonal counseling skills, professional competencies, and a theoretical approach should be demonstrated and recognized by observers. - 6.
-Capstone Project, appendix U Section 4 only Each student will implement the guidance lessons that they developed in Practicum Psy 646.
-A two-page analysis will be turned in to the instructor upon the completion of the guidance lessons.
-When writing your analysis please consider the following:
+Capstone Project, all sections Descriptions of each section may be found in Appendix U of the Handbook.
+This will be due on Week 7 of class.
+You may turn it in sooner. - 7.
+To obtain your Professional Certification in School Counseling from the Hawaii State Department of Education, students must turn in an electronic portfolio (Appendix R) that contains standards-based school counseling and guidance materials to demonstrate competencies achieved during the master's training process.
+A portfolio is both a process and a product.
+It is an organized and purposeful collection of artifacts and documents, records of achievement and reflections collected over time.
+It demonstrates the process of gathering, organizing, and using artifacts, documents, and experience to inform instruction, learning, and professional practice in school counseling.
+The portfolio will provide evidence of the student's achievement of the MSCP program standards and performance criteria.
+It will also serve to demonstrate how the student met the standards of the Hawaii Teachers Standard Board and the American School Counselor Association.
+The portfolio serves as a vehicle for reflection and self-evaluation, as well as a tool to display evidence of program standards and performance criteria.
+The evidence included in a portfolio is a specific and observable example of the student's performance as related to a performance criterion.
+The portfolio will also contain all the required paperwork for the Internship experience as stated in the Practicum/Internship Handbook.
+A completed portfolio of the student's work that matches the performance criterion and the Hawaii State Department of Education Standards for School Counselors will be due no alter than week 6 of Internship B.